tarowatanabe/cicada/README.rst

    - Perform parsing over nbests (use your favorite parser, such as Berkeley parser/Stanford parser etc.)
    - Generate context-free confusion forest by combining trees (not confusion network!)
-      * It is performed by collecting rules from parse trees, and generate by Earley algorithm
+     It is performed by collecting rules from parse trees, and generate by Earley algorithm
    - Generate k-best translations after feature application etc.

-   Or, a conventional strategy of [14]_:
+Or, a conventional system combination strategy of [14]_:

    - Create lattice from n-best list by incremental merging
    - Construct hypergraph by linear grammar (grammar-glue-straight + grammar-insertion)
    - Generate k-best translations after feature application etc.